Course information for - 2027 entry

 Additional course information

 Students will have the opportunity to undertake an industry internship as part of this course.
 The placement will complement theoretical study by immersing students in project work at key cultural institutions, government agencies, local government or community organisations.
-Projects are developed in consultation with Course Coordinators.
+Projects are developed in consultation with Course Advisers.

 Entry requirements